shubham-dangi/WeatherApp/README.md

 How to Run application:

-open cmd/commond prompt
+open cmd/command prompt
 Go to the folder location

-Run commond:
+Run command:

 npm install